-Stage IV cancers have spread beyond the breast and nearby lymph nodes to other parts of the body.
+Stage IV cancers have spread (metastasized) beyond the breast and nearby lymph nodes to other parts of the body.
 When breast cancer spreads, it most commonly goes to the bones, liver, and lungs.
-As the cancer progresses, it may also spread to the brain or other organs.
+It may also spread to the brain or other organs.

-Treatment can often shrink tumors (or slow their growth), improve symptoms, and help women live longer.
-But in general, these cancers are very hard to cure.
+Treatment can often shrink tumors (or slow their growth), improve symptoms, and help some women live longer.
+These cancers are considered incurable.

-- Hormone receptor-negative cancers: Chemo is the main treatment for women with hormone receptor-negative (ER-negative and PR-negative) cancers, because hormone therapy isn’t helpful for these cancers.
+Chemo is the main treatment for women with hormone (estrogen and progesterone) receptor-negative cancers, because hormone therapy isn’t helpful for these cancers.